mobilotest/Kids_Game_Final_Project/README.md

 7. Allow users to see the hint (help) in case if stuck with the answer.
 8. User can turn sound OFF and ON
 9. App UI contains a manual in the Settings-> Help, which will locate on the online web-page.
+10. User will be notified if there is no internet connection

 <img src="https://github.com/mobilotest/Kids_Game_Final_Project/blob/master/images/zero.jpg" width = 600>